Leadville 100 Training Plan

 - Total climbing: ~11,000 ft

-At this altitude, power drops for everyone.
-The riders who perform well are those who spend most of the day in control, stay mentally calm, and keep fueling when others forget to.
+At this altitude, power drops for everyone (if you want to understand more, read about altitude acclimatization and calculate your adjusted power zones).
+The riders who perform well are those who spend most of the day in control (riding essentially zone 2 / low zone 3), stay mentally calm, and keep fueling when others forget to.
+If you go too hard too early you will likely blow up later.
+If you forget to take a few sips of carbs on the way up Columbine, it'll bite you.

 What This Plan Targets

 To ride well in Leadville, you need more than fitness.
 You need durability.
-The plan focuses on:
+A solid training plan needs to focus on:

 - Aerobic endurance: Long Zone 2 rides that raise your floor so you can stay steady for hours.